wesleysee/dynamix/README.md

 Dynamix is considered a system plugin and is installed in the folder `/boot/plugins`.
 This ensures it gets installed first, before any other plugins, and the correct environment is created upfront.

-- First, login to the command line on your server, e.g., at the console or a telnet session.
+- Login to the command line on your server, e.g., at the console or a telnet session.
-- Next, make sure you have a `/boot/plugins` directory.
-If it already exists, **ensure that it's empty**.
+- Create the directory `/boot/plugins` directory, if it is not existing.
-- Now type this:
+- Type the below:

 ```
 cd /boot/plugins